kaltura/playkit-js/docs/configuration.md

 >>  dash: false
 >>}
 >>```
->>##### Description: Whether to prefer native browser playback (if supported) with media source extensions.
+>>##### Description: Indicates whether to prefer native browser playback (if supported) with media source extensions.
->>If one of the values sets to true and the player chooses to play the truthly media source extension, the player will try to play it natively if supported by the browser.
+>>If one of the values is set to True and the player chooses to play the truthly media source extension, the player will try to play it natively if supported by the browser.
 >> #### Example:
 >>Lets assume the following configuration:
 >>```js